Charles K. Bliss: Development of symbolic writing system

 In Shanghai, Bliss became interested in Chinese characters, which he mistakenly thought were ideograms.
 He studied them and learned how to read shop signs and Chinese newspapers.
 With some astonishment, he one day realised that he had been reading the symbols off not in Chinese, but in his own language, German.
 With ideograms for his inspiration, Bliss set out to develop a system of writing by pictures.
 At that time Bliss had not become aware of Gottfried Wilhelm Leibniz's "Universal Symbolism".

 Bliss and his wife migrated to Australia after the war, reaching Australia in July 1946.
 His semiotic ideas met with universal rejection.
 Bliss, without any Australian or Commonwealth qualifications, had to work as a labourer to support his family.
 He worked on his system of symbols at night.
 Bliss and his wife became Australian citizens.

 Originally Bliss had called his system "World Writing" because the aim was to establish a series of symbols that would be understood by all, regardless of language.
 Bliss then decided an English-language name was too restricted and called the system Semantography.
 In Sydney in 1949 Bliss published the three-volume International Semantography: A non-alphabetical Symbol Writing readable in all languages.
 There was no great positive reaction.
 For the next four years Claire Bliss sent 6,000 letters to educators and universities, to no better effect.

-Bliss's wife died in 1961 after years of ill health.

 In 1965 Bliss published a second edition of his work, Semantography (Blissymbolics).

 It was about this time that the increase in international tourism convinced many that only a pictorial symbol language could be understood by all.
 Bliss made sure his idea was attached to his name, hence Blissymbolics.

 Educational use

 In 1971, Bliss learned that since 1965, the Ontario Crippled Children's Centre in Toronto, Canada (now Holland Bloorview Kids Rehabilitation Hospital) had been using his symbols to teach children with cerebral palsy to communicate.
-He was thrilled at first and traveled to Canada, but he became horrified when he learned that the center had extended his set of symbols and was using the symbols as a bridge to help the children learn to use spoken and written words in a traditional language, which were far from his vision for Blissymbolics.
-He badgered and eventually sued the center, at one time even threatening a nurse with imprisonment.
-After ten years of constant attacks from Bliss, the center came to a compromise with Bliss because it felt the publicity he drew to be bringing a bad name to the center.
+He was thrilled at first and traveled to Canada, but he became horrified when he learned that the centre had extended his set of symbols and was using the symbols as a bridge to help the children learn to use spoken and written words in a traditional language, which were far from his vision for Blissymbolics.
+He badgered and eventually sued the centre, at one time even threatening a nurse with imprisonment.
+After ten years of constant attacks from Bliss, the centre came to a compromise with Bliss because it felt the publicity he drew to be bringing a bad name to the centre.
 The world copyright for use of his symbols with handicapped children was licensed to the Blissymbolics Communication Foundation in Canada.